Overview of the Collection

-MA: Music Education
+MA: Music Education, Music Industry

 MM: Composition, Conducting, Performance

-The majority of the holdings are in Music & Media, although print journals are housed on the fourth floor and materials related to music engineering are on the third floor.
+The majority of the holdings are in Music & Media, although print journals are housed on the fourth floor and materials related to music engineering are also on the fourth floor.
 DVDs and videos are available for all aspects of music: master classes, performances, rehearsals, career guidance, technical skills, for example.

 Scope of Coverage

 Language: scores and sound recordings are collected in their original language (preferably with English translation); primary resources are in original languages; secondary materials may be purchased in English

 Geographical areas: the collection has traditionally focused on the Western canons of classical and popular music; the collection now focuses more on indigenous music of Africa, Asia, and South America, as well as on American forms such as jazz.